jbremz/physics-mi/experiments/001-f-equals-ma/README.md

 **NOTE:** maybe I should stop using the word "probe" as it seems to be used to describe something slightly different in the literature (although the general aim is similar) see [here](https://arxiv.org/pdf/2102.12452.pdf).
 Perhaps scan or algorithm scan might be a better term?

 In the end I manage to hack together a scanning function that has 100% AUC against randomly initialised networks.
 Doesn't feel very neat though and I realise there are important questions to answer about how one might apply this to larger networks.
 As a result I think I might not continue pursuing this _just_ now (even though I think it still has worth).

+## Closing experiment remarks

+I suppose in retrospect this umbrella-experiment (with 10 sub experiments) was looking at single-layer networks with two hidden dimensions and how they perform multiplication.
+I'm pretty confident I've answered that and found more interesting detail than I expected...

+Now feels like a good time to start a fresh high-level experiment as conceptually I would like to extend beyond this scenario into:

+1. more layers
+2. more hidden dimensions

+I'm going to start with 1. because I _feel_ like for this problem at least it should be simpler to understand as I have already built quite expressive tooling for visualising activations/layer outputs in 2 dimensions.

+**Just to write it down _somewhere_:** I've been having lots more thoughts on how one could search for particular internal circuits/algorithms but in a more unsupervised way i.e. _without_ knowing what we're initially looking for.
+It seems to me that one would need to train some meaningful representation given the input of certain parameters/parts of a network.

+How could you do this?
+I wonder perhaps whether you could do your standard cloze task but with a regression on the obscured parameter values?
+The network tries to "fill-in" the missing parameter values, the intuition being that it can use the context to understand _what a certain group of parameters are trying to achieve_ and therefore use this to help it predict the neighbouring parameters.

+Regardless of the specifics of the training process, I'd hope then that you may have a general feature extractor which you could use to characterise different sections of the network.
+One could e.g. perform clustering on the resulting embeddings to identify functionally equivalent parts of the network?

+Potential issues/questions I see here:

+1. To train something like this you might need a big network to train on (as the subject network) and the investigator network would need to be an appropriate size not to overfit on it
+2. Would there be transfer between different networks e.g. could you train it on one subject and then extract meaningful features on a separate network?
+I suppose this would depend on architecture etc. Maybe it would still be useful when trained and evaluated on the same network?
+3. There are questions around input: what would the input look like?
+How would you deal with the potential of different hierarchies of algorithm size (i.e. how do you define the unit of interest)?
+Maybe there could be a variety of sizes inputted with padding.
+How would you tell the network which parameters correspond to which types of operation?
+Would you have a sliding window at inference?
+4. Potentially this training task is just too difficult to achieve to get nice clean representations?

+Would be cool to think of other unsupervised methods for generating parameter representations (you could _almost_ call these meta-representations but not quite).